-Taking advantage of the massive appeal of puppies, Nintendogs allows you to raise several breeds of dog up from the puppy stage and contribute to their development.
-Nintendogs makes full and extensive use of the DS hardware, allowing you to use both the microphone and stylus to interact with their virtual dog.
-You can use the microphone to create custom voice commands to control your dog, and through this system the dog can be trained to do follow, sit, play dead, and so on.
+Taking advantage of the massive appeal of puppies, Nintendogs allows players to raise several breeds of dog up from the puppy stage and contribute to their development.
+Nintendogs makes full and extensive use of the DS hardware, allowing players to use both the microphone and stylus to interact with their virtual dog.
+The player can use the microphone to create custom voice commands to control their dog, and through this system the dog can be trained to do follow, sit, play dead, and so on.
 The game was released simultaneously in three varieties -- Dachshund & Friends, Lab & Friends, Chihuahua & Friends -- which offered the same core game but differed in the breeds of dog on offer.

 Nintendogs has proven itself to be inordinately popular, especially among the female demographic, and upon its initial release drove the sale of many DS units in Japan and the United States.
 Nintendogs was very well received by critics; it was awarded numerous high scores, and received the coveted maximum score of 40 from Famitsu, which had only awarded the score six times previously in its history.
 Nintendogs is also responsible for creating a wide range of clones and "me-too" titles which cashed in on its success.

 Nintendogs has sold 23.96 million copies combined across all three versions as of March 31 2016.